mckaywrigley/buildware-ai/README.md

 Buildware helps you ship code faster with AI.

-Build a code instruction system, feed it an issue, and get an AI-generated PR!
+Build a code instruction system, give it an issue, and get an AI-generated PR!

 Built by [Mckay Wrigley](https://twitter.com/mckaywrigley) and [Tyler Bruno](https://twitter.com/tylerbruno05) at Takeoff AI.